 Layer sweet and savory fall flavors for a memorable cranberry stuffing recipe that will make everyone want seconds.
 Use corn bread crumbles for the base, add sweet cranberries and apples for fresh flavor, then cover and chill for up to 24 hours.

+Part rice-based and part bread-based, this make-ahead Thanksgiving stuffing will please fans of both.
 Rich, orange butternut squash and ripe, red cranberries shine through this fall favorite.
 A mixture of egg, half-and-half, and chicken broth creates an extra-moist stuffing for Thanksgiving.

 Rosemary and soy sauce dress up this herb-seasoned recipe.
 Green onions, fresh shiitake mushrooms, and shredded carrots brighten up the flavors and colors of this make-ahead Thanksgiving stuffing.

 Old-Fashioned Bread Stuffing